How to Get a Divorce in California and Do It Successfully

 Do a cost versus benefit analysis.
 Only a dummy spends nine dollars on a ten dollar dispute.
 On custody issues, litigation can get expensive.
 Some people rightfully believe there is no price you can pay to protect children.
 However, if there is a financial issue that is worth $10,000, it is foolish to spend $10,000 on it, right?

 If you really get into a situation like that and your spouse is just being unreasonable and refusing to compromise, there are options.
 One option is an attorney fee motion against the other spouse.
 Family Code 271 partly exists for this reason.

 When necessary, the eighth step of how to get a divorce is setting a trial date

 Some or all the issues in a divorce may not resolve.
 In those situations, the judge may set the case for trial.
-In Orange County, either attorney or self represented party can file a document called an "at issue memorandum."
-The court then sets a trial setting conference.
+Most courts have a hearing called a trial setting conference.
 At the trial setting conference, assuming the case is ready, the court can and usually does set a trial date.

 Sometimes, the court will set a mandatory settlement conference before setting the case for trial.
 The family court wants to give each spouse this sometimes final, cost effective opportunity to resolve the issues.

 A court may break up trials and let certain issues go first.
 The court may do this on its own motion or at a lawyer's request.
 A common example of this is date of separation disputes.
 A date of separation can control many other issues.
 These include the community versus separate property character of an asset or debt, spousal support issues, and more.
 Often, a bifurcated trial is necessary.